lauringlab/CodonShuffle/README.md

 Outputs:

-* Graphs of distribution of values for genomic features of permuted sequences (for example, ENCgraph.pdf)
+* Graphs of distribution of values for genomic features of permuted sequences.
+Each file will have the input sequence and permutation algorithm in the title with the following suffixes:
+_dn.pdf (graph of dinucleotide frequencies for permuted sequences) _dnls.pdf (graph of aggregate least squares value of overall dinucleotide bias for input and permuted sequences) fas.hamming.pdf (graph of hamming distance between permuted sequences and wild type) fasfinal_graph.pdf (graph of hamming distance vs. least squares distance for all permuted sequences) .fold.pdf (graph of minimum free energy of RNA folding for permuted sequences) .out.enc.pdf (graph of ENC for input and permuted sequences) .cai.pdf (graph of CAI for input and permuted sequences)

 * Graph showing Hamming distance versus Least Squares distance for all permuted sequences